IHE/RAD.IRA/input/pagecontent/volume-1.md

 </div>
 <br clear="all">

-## 1:XX.5 RTC-IMR Security Considerations
+## 1:XX.5 IRA Security Considerations

 This profile strongly recommends all actors group with an ITI ATNA Secure Application or Secure Node Actor using the Radiology Audit Trail Option.